 Blend it up and enjoy.
-Garnish the smoothie with kiwi slices, mint leaves, shredded coconut or a sprinkling of hemp hearts.
-It’s slushy, tropical and full of nutrients — and no one dare pinch you while you’re drinking it.
+Garnish with kiwi slices, shredded coconut or a sprinkling of hemp hearts.
+It’s slushy, tropical and full of nutrients — and the kale is just an added bonus.

-- 2 large leaves kale any variety, center stem removed (substitute spinach if you prefer)
+- 2 kale leaves About 1/2 cup any variety, center stem removed (substitute spinach or chard if you prefer)

 - 1 kiwi peeled